 Studies of individuals in indigenous cultures show they have a much more diverse array and larger amount of gut bacteria than modern Westerners.
 Why?
 They eat about 10 times more plant fiber than the average American.
 As a result, their gut bacteria helps digest plant fiber, support immune health, and prevent inflammation.

 People traditionally had gut bacteria strains native to their area and their genetics.
-As human migrated over the centuries around the planet some strains died out and the risk of certain diseases such as gastric cancer increased.
+As humans migrated over the centuries around the planet some strains died out and the risk of certain diseases such as gastric cancer increased.

 How gut bacteria diversity protects your health